August 13, 2025

 2. Mental health support

 Why it works: Burnout and stress are top causes of disengagement and turnover.
-Access to licensed therapists and coaching services helps employees stay emotionally healthy and engaged.
+Access to expert therapists and coaching services helps employees stay emotionally healthy and engaged.

 What the best vendors offer: Flexible session formats (video, chat, phone), certified clinicians, self-guided tools for mindfulness and stress management, and aggregated outcome reporting to employers.